Conformal changepoint localization: Additional Experiments

 We conduct a simulation based on the MNIST handwritten digits dataset \citep{deng2012mnist} to evaluate the performance of \conch{} for a digit shift localization.
 In particular, suppose we observe a sequence of $1,000$ images: the first $\xi=400$ observations consist of i.i.d. samples of the digit ``$1$'', and the latter observations are i.i.d. samples of the digit ``$7$'' (Figure \ref{fig:mnist-sample}).

 As in our main experiments, we use a classifier based log-likelihood ratio as CPP score in our \conch{} algorithm.
-Specifically, we employ a pretrained convolutional neural network classifier to distinguish between the two digits; its logits define the CPP score, which is then passed to \conch{} to produce a confidence interval for the changepoint.
+Specifically, we first train a convolutional neural network classifier on an independent labeled dataset to distinguish between the two digits; its logits then define the CPP score, which is then passed to \conch{} to produce a confidence interval for the changepoint.

 Although the handwritten digits ``$1$'' and ``$7$'' often exhibit substantial visual similarity, our approach accurately detects the changepoint, yielding an exceptionally narrow, in fact singleton confidence set $\{400\}$ (Figure~\ref{fig:mnist_pvalue}).
 We remark that the sharp localization here is partially a consequence of the strong classifier, which can confidently distinguish between the two digits.
 In the next section, we investigate how classifier strength influences the width of \conch{} confidence sets on the CIFAR-100 dataset.